andrewhowdencom/website/site/content/resume.md

 ## Employment History
 ### 3/10/14 - Present; Fontis, PTY LTD
-Developer, specialising in the LEMP stack.
+Developer, specializing in the LEMP stack.

 ### 1/3/14 - 1/10/14 - Shop At, PTY LTD
 Developer, developing a custom Magento based platform for multiple buyers and